 - Make good use of mushrooms in your fridge that might otherwise be thrown away (and we’ve all found the slimy ones we forgot about jangling around the vegetable bin)

 - Explore something new in your cooking

 You can research many ways to dry mushrooms such as using a dehydrator, drying at a low temperature in the oven, laying in the sun, etc. All of that is not needed for small batch drying.
 If I were drying more that one pound of fresh mushrooms, I might consider another method.
 This one is just too easy to bypass.

 Very simply, clean your mushrooms and slice them 1/4″ thick, or thereabouts.
 Here, I’ve used cremini (Baby Bella) mushrooms.
 This works with any kind of mushroom in any quantity!
 Do you have a few mushrooms left in the fridge that will likely meet a slow slimy death?
 Slice them up and dry them.
-Collect them over time and use them later.
+Collect the dried mushrooms over time and use them later.

 Lay your sliced mushrooms directly on a sheet tray or plate or whatever is convenient.
-Cover with a paper towel or unfolded paper napkin to keep the dust off so they still have plenty of air.
+Cover with a paper towel or unfolded paper napkin to keep dust off and so they still have plenty of air.
 Set the tray out of the way somewhere for a week or two; I set mine on top of the refrigerator.
 Anywhere works, just don’t forget about them for too long.

 It’s okay if you smell a little fungus funkiness.
 That won’t last and it’s just the way mushrooms smell.
 They won’t taste this way, I promise.

 When your mushrooms are dry enough, they’ll still be a little flexible but dry throughout.
 If they are still moist and spongy, give them more time.
 Store them in a plastic bag in the pantry or in the freezer.
 I write the date on the bag.